kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-And also, if your company don't have political power, you often can't do this method.
+And also, if your company doesn't have political power, you often can't do this method.

 But, if you want to get a big success in business, you should do this method.

-But, if you choose this way, you have to work hard.
+When you choose this way, you have to work hard.

 ---